-2018 Base Salaries
+Base Salaries

-The base salary for each of our Named Executive Officers is determined on an individual basis, taking into account such factors as the duties, experience and levels of responsibility of the executive.
-Base salaries for our Named Executive Officers, are evaluated annually and adjustments are approved by our Compensation Committee based on its evaluation of individual performance.
+The base salary for each of our NEOs is determined on an individual basis, taking into account such factors as the duties, experience and levels of responsibility of each executive.
+Base salaries for our NEOs, are evaluated annually and adjustments are approved by our Compensation Committee based on its evaluation of individual performance.

-Our Compensation Committee approved the following annual base salaries of our Named Executive Officers:
+Our Compensation Committee approved the following annual base salaries of our NEOs for 2019:

+Named Executive Officers